shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 ### ABOUT THE MEAL

 Goa is a coastal city and happens to be the smallest state in India.
 The food they make is unique to their region.
-Traditional Goan cuisine is known for the balance of flavor, sweet and spicy, and their inclusion of coconut and seafood in many plates.
+Goan cuisine is well known for its balance of sweet and spicy, and its inclusion of coconut and seafood in many of their dishes.
+I love Milkstreet's take on Goan cuisine in this recipe.

 #### What main ingredients do I need for this meal?

 * Masoor Dal: Dal, otherwise spelled daal or dahl, means lentil in Hindi.
 Masoor dal has an orange or red color when dry, but the color changes to bright yellow once cooked.
+Other varieties of dal break down differently during the cooking process.
+Be sure to use red lentils as they break down entirely as they cook and lend the right consistency to the soup.

-* Coconut Oil and Coconut Milk: Coconuts are central to Goan cuisine; they use every part of the coconut in their cooking- the oil, milk, and meat are all featured.
+* Coconut: Coconut is a central ingredient in Goan cuisine; they use every part of the coconut in their cooking- the oil, milk, and meat are all featured.
+I use coconut oil and coconut milk to flavor the soup.

 #### What equipment do I need to make this recipe?